Metric Compatible Training for Online Backfilling in Large-Scale Retrieval: Experiments

 \paragraph{Heterogeneous model upgrade}

 We evaluate our framework in more challenging scenarios and present the results in Figure~\ref{fig:hetero}, where the old and new models have different architectures, \eg, ResNet-18 $\rightarrow$ ResNet-50 or ResNet-18 $\rightarrow$ ViT-B/32.
 In this figure, RM$_\text{RQT}$ (green line) denotes our ablative model trained with~\eqref{eq:rev_basic}.
 Even in this setting, where both embedding spaces are more incompatible, our rank merge results from the old and new models still manage to achieve a monotonous performance growth curve and RM improves the overall performance significantly further, which validates the robustness of our frameworks.
+Please refer to Table~\ref{tab:final_result_hetero} for additional results.

 \paragraph{Ablation study}